 The conference room door flung open and a guard stepped in, holding it long enough for Alex to stride through before closing it again.

-“What a joke,” the princess said contemptuously.
+“What a joke,” the princess said to the group contemptuously.
 “You cut back-room deals, stifled competition to keep costs high, and pushed people to desperation.”
 She commandingly took her place across from Zwei and looked at the execs to her right.
 “I’m not going to force you to break up your arrangement, so let me tell you what I will do – I’m going to undercut you.
 And I’ll bet I have access to the better production pipeline.
 Then I’ll watch you go broke.
 Go tell the others.”

 The four stood from their chairs and left.